zaphosting/docs/docs/vserver-linux-security-tips.md

 # "maxretry" is the number of failures before a host get banned.
 maxretry = 5
 ```

-Now we've finished setting up the default settings.
+You have now finished setting up the default settings.
 To monitor the SSH service, for example, scroll down a little further to the `[sshd]` tag.
-Note that you should enter your possibly modified port under `Port`.
+Note that if you modified your port, you should place it under `Port`.

+The `[sshd]` tag will look as following:
 ```
 [sshd]